How Often Should You Get Dental Cleanings?

 Children and Teenagers

-Children and teenagers may need more frequent cleanings due to:
+Children may need more frequent cleanings due to higher cavity risks from sugary diets and orthodontic treatments.

 Adults

-Adults should maintain regular cleaning schedules based on their individual risk factors and oral health status.
+Adults should maintain regular cleaning schedules based on their individual risk factors.

 Seniors